sparsh1706/ETL-Pipeline/README.md

 ## 1. Project Overview

 This project analyzes how wildfire events impact air pollution levels over time and geography, with a focus on California and Arizona.

+The inspiration for this project emerged after witnessing the LA wildfires in Jan-Feb 2025 up close.

 I built this data science impact analysis project as part of my course over 3 months, where the goal was to: